Windows Installer, Java Installer, Freeware Installer

 Creating a new Search

-New SearchUse the [ New Search ] toolbar button, the "New Search" context menu item, or press the Insert key while the focus is on the tree control.
-The result property will be added in the left-side tree and you can edit it in place to change it.
+New SearchUse the [ New Search ] toolbar button, the “New Search” context menu item or press the Insert key while the tree control is focused.
+The result property will be added in the left-side tree and you can edit it in order to change it.

 Creating a new File Search

-New File Search Use the [ New File Search ] toolbar button, the "New File Search" context menu item, or press the + key while the focus is on the tree control.
-The result property will be added in the left-side tree with a default name and you can edit it in place to change it.
+New File Search Use the [ New File Search ] toolbar button, the “New File Search” context menu item or press the + key while the tree control is focused.
+The result property will be added in the left-side tree with a default name and you can edit it in order to change it.
 You can edit the File To Search Properties in the right-side panel.

 Adding a Search Location